 Better late than never.
 In December Koen and I had a cookout again, and we started with this stunning creamy cauliflower soup with three crispy elements.

 From Koen’s copy of Thomas Keller’s Ad Hoc At Home cookbook, we chose 3 courses which (as to be expected) kept us busy for the majority of the weekend.
-Besides the elaborate way to cook the recipes, it was a nice occasion to use various kitchen appliances, like my ice cream maker, pressure cooker and our new automatic pasta machine by Philips.
+Besides the elaborate way to cook the recipes, it was an excellent occasion to use various kitchen appliances, like my ice cream maker, pressure cooker, and our new automatic pasta machine by Philips.

 First, we made the Cream of Cauliflower Soup With Beet Chips.
 It was a huge success.
-A very tasty and velvety smooth soup contrasted by layers of tasty crispiness: the nuttiness of the browned butter fried cauliflower florets, a hit from the garlicky croutons and the slight sweetness of the beet chips.
+A delicious and velvety smooth soup contrasted by layers of tasty crispiness: the nuttiness of the browned butter-fried cauliflower florets, a hit from the garlicky croutons and the slight sweetness of the beet chips.
 Whatever you do, don’t skip the beet chips.
-Even if you don’t really like beets, you will love them as chips as they add texture, colour and flavour to the soup.
+Even if you don’t really like beets, you will love them as chips as they add texture, color and flavor to the soup.